Aaron Kheriaty

 Fellow

-Aaron Kheriaty, MD, is a Fellow & Director of the Program in Bioethics and American Democracy at the Ethics and Public Policy Center.
-He is a physician specializing in psychiatry and author of three books, including most recently, The New Abnormal: The Rise of the Biomedical Security State (2022).
+Aaron Kheriaty, MD, is the Director of the Bioethics, Technology, and Human Flourishing Program at the Ethics and Public Policy Center.
+He is a physician specializing in psychiatry who has published over one hundred articles and five books, including most recently, Making the Cut: How to Heal Modern Medicine.

 Read full bio.

 Dr. Kheriaty graduated from the University of Notre Dame in philosophy and pre-medical sciences, earned his MD degree from Georgetown University, and completed residency training in psychiatry at the University of California Irvine.
 For many years he was Professor of Psychiatry at UCI School of Medicine and Director of the Medical Ethics Program at UCI Health, where he chaired the ethics committee.
-He also chaired the ethics committee at the California Department of State Hospitals for several years.
+For several years he also chaired the Ethics Committee at the California Department of State Hospitals.

-Dr. Kheriaty has authored books and articles for professional and lay audiences on bioethics, public health, political theory, social science, psychiatry, philosophy, religion, and culture.
-His work has been published in the Wall Street Journal, the Washington Post, Newsweek, The Federalist, Compact, The New Atlantis, Public Discourse, City Journal, and First Things.
-He has conducted print, radio, and television interviews on bioethics topics with The New York Times, the Los Angeles Times, NBC, CBS, CNN, Fox, NPR, EWTN, and Epoch TV.
+Dr. Kheriaty has authored over one hundred articles for professional and lay audiences on bioethics, public health, civil liberties, political theory, social science, psychiatry, philosophy, religion, and culture.
+His work has been published in the Wall Street Journal, The Washington Post, Newsweek, The Federalist, Tablet, Compact, The New Atlantis, The Claremont Review of Books, The American Mind, City Journal, The Free Press, and First Things.
+He has conducted print, radio, and television interviews with The New York Times, The Los Angeles Times, NBC, CBS, CNN, Fox, NPR, EWTN, and Epoch TV.

 Close bio